 Microsoft Office 365 is the most popular target and vector for email phishing attacks.
 Office 365 Security is Microsoft’s best — especially compared to its 30-year challenge to secure the Windows OS.
 They have spent billions of dollars and acquired some great companies.

-- So, why do they still miss each new wave of phishing attacks and malicious files?
+- So, why does Office 365 email security still miss each new wave of phishing attacks and malicious files?

 - How can organizations use the most prolific collaboration suite ever invented in the most secure manner possible?

-- Consider these advantages and drawbacks of the security offered by Microsoft.
+- Consider these advantages and drawbacks of the protection offered by Microsoft email security.